peterfoxflick/peterfoxflick.github.io/_posts/2020-02-02-Reminder-App.md

 tags: [iOS]
 ---

 Learning how to send notifications in iOS and create reminders was a fun task.
 The project was inspired by the book "5 Love Languages" and was simple.
 The user gets daily reminders to do some sort of romantic gesture.

+## Video

+This project is document here:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/dzaCMaXOOEM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Notifications